Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Membership proof
 ================

 A proof to determine if a user has one or more attributes, for example, lives in the EU.
-Can also be a non-membership proof.
+Can also be a :ref:`non-membership proof<glossary-non-membership-proof>`.

 .. _glossary-node: